-The UK and EU Commission announced on 24 December 2020 that they had reached agreement on the draft TCA (which has since been ratified by the UK and EU), providing a new economic and social partnership between the EU and UK.
-However, the TCA does not cover financial services, leaving decisions of "equivalence" and "adequacy" to be determined by each side unilaterally in due course.
+The UK and EU Commission announced on 24 December 2020 that they had reached agreement on a draft EU-UK Trade and Cooperation Agreement ("TCA") (which has since been ratified by the UK and EU), providing a new economic and social partnership between the EU and UK.
+The TCA covers a number of topics, including trade in goods and in services, digital trade, intellectual property, public procurement, aviation and road transport, energy, fisheries, social security coordination, law enforcement and judicial cooperation in criminal matters, thematic cooperation, and participation in EU programmes.
+However, the TCA does not cover financial services (other than through a general undertaking to ensure the implementation and application of internally agreed standards in the financial services sector for regulation and supervision), leaving decisions of "equivalence" and "adequacy" to be determined by each side unilaterally in due course.
 As a result, the Issuer is no longer able to rely on the EU passporting framework for the provision of financial services to EU clients.

 The TCA was accompanied by a Joint Declaration on Financial Services Regulatory Cooperation (the "Joint Declaration"), pursuant to which the EU and UK have agreed to establish structured regulatory cooperation on financial services, with the aim of establishing a durable and stable relationship, based on a shared commitment to preserve financial stability, market integrity, and the protection of investors and consumers.
-In March 2021, the EU and UK concluded technical negotiations on a memorandum of understanding which will establish the Joint EU-UK Financial Regulatory Forum (the "Forum") to serve as a platform to facilitate structured regulatory cooperation in financial services pursuant to the Joint Declaration.
-Formal steps need to be undertaken before the memorandum of understanding can be signed but UK HM Treasury has suggested that it expects that this can be done expeditiously.
-It is expected that consideration will be given to equivalence determinations, inter alia, in future Forum meetings.
+While technical discussions on the text of a memorandum of understanding to establish the Joint EU-UK Financial Regulatory Forum (the "Forum") were concluded in March 2021, progress has stalled and the memorandum of understanding remains unsigned as at the date of this Offering Circular.
+Once the memorandum of understanding has been signed, it is expected that consideration will be given to equivalence determinations, inter alia, in future Forum meetings.